-The University is a confederation of Schools, Faculties, Departments and Colleges.
-The Colleges are governed by their own statutes and regulations, but are integral to the make-up of the University of Cambridge.
+The University of Cambridge is a confederation of Schools, Faculties, Departments and Colleges.
+The Colleges are governed by their own statutes and regulations, but are integral to the make-up of the University.

 Colleges

-Each College selects its own students, subject to University regulations, and most admit both undergraduate and postgraduate students.
+Each College is autonomous and selects its own students, subject to University regulations, and most admit both undergraduate and postgraduate students.
 College representatives sit on the University Council and Finance Committee.

 View the College A-Z